knative/func/docs/reference/func_deploy.md

   -g, --git-url string          Repo url to push the code to be built (Env: $FUNC_GIT_URL) -h, --help                    help for deploy
   -i, --image string            Full image name in the form [registry]/[namespace]/[name]:[tag]@[digest].
 This option takes precedence over --registry.
 Specifying digest is optional, but if it is given, 'build' and 'push' phases are disabled.
 (Env: $FUNC_IMAGE)
   -n, --namespace string        Deploy into a specific namespace.
 Will use function's current namespace by default if already deployed, and the currently active namespace if it can be determined.
-(Env: $FUNC_NAMESPACE) (default "default")
+(Env: $FUNC_NAMESPACE)
   -p, --path string             Path to the project directory.
 Default is current working directory (Env: $FUNC_PATH)
       --platform string         Optionally specify a specific platform to build for (e.g. linux/amd64).
 (Env: $FUNC_PLATFORM) -u, --push                    Push the function image to registry before deploying.
 (Env: $FUNC_PUSH) (default true)